Preview Mode

 txt.skcos gnigrem-otuA

-Here’s what the file should lonk like:
+Here’s what the file should look like:

 skcos-eulb-dda >\>\>\>\>\>\>\